-Iran’s most famous and well-known type of salad is the shirazi salad.
-This salad consists of tomatoes and cucumbers that are chopped and diced into small pieces.
-Then lemon juice, olive oil, salt, and pepper are added to add flavor to it.
-If you go to a Persian restaurant in your neighborhood or if you are fortunate enough to travel to Iran, make sure that you try this dish.
+Iran’s most famous and well-known salad is the shirazi salad.
+This salad consists of tomatoes and cucumbers that are diced into small pieces; then lemon juice, olive oil, salt, and pepper are added.
+If you go to a Persian restaurant in your neighborhood, or if you are fortunate enough to travel to Iran, make sure that you try this dish.
 It is so delicious!

 Typical Iranian Breads

-Iranians also eat another popular kind of bread called barbari bread.
-This type of bread also has sesame seeds on it, but it is thicker and has more of an oval shape to it.
+- Barbari: This popular bread also has sesame seeds on it, but it is thicker and has more of an oval shape to it.
 Once again, as with the sangak bread, you can add feta cheese or butter to give it a better taste.
 You can also toast this kind of bread too if you want to.
 The Bulgarian and French feta cheeses are both delicious, but the Bulgarian kind has more salt and has more fat in it.

 - Baghali Polo: This famous dish has lima beans and dill in it.
 It is usually eaten with lamb, although Armenians from Iran will eat it either with beef or chicken.
 But the authentic recipe requires lamb meat.